Live Home 3D Workspace

 7 – The Shadow Map Quality lets you adjust the rendering quality in the Shadow Maps mode.
 At low quality, shadows can look blurred.

 This section lets you set up the default state for the options that appear in the Import dialog.
 Read the Import Options section for more details.

 Show Welcome window on start-up opens the Welcome window when you launch the program.
 This window gives you access to the online store.

 Show Project Gallery on start-up opens the Project Gallery when you launch the program.
 In the Project Gallery, can choose to open a sample project, one of your templates, or one of your recent projects.

 Animate Library 3D Preview by default turns on or off the automatic rotation of a 3D object selected in the preview of the object library.
 You can activate and deactivate the rotation directly in the preview.

 The Autosave modified projects option allows the program to automatically save a copy of a project to the same folder.
 If the program quits unexpectedly, when you start the program next time, it will open the autosaved copy of the project.

 Snap Sensitivity on 2D Plan defines how close you need to bring one object to another before the objects snap together.

 The Print images with resolution option lets you set up the resolution for printing raster graphics.

-The Default tool in 3D on Space bar pressing option defines which of the tools in the 3D view should be activated by pressing the Space key.
+The Space bar activates 3D tool option defines which of the tools in the 3D view should be activated by pressing the Space key.